natalieagus/50002-2022/_notes/j_assemblersandcompilers.md

 # Assemblers and Compilers
+[You can find the lecture video here.](https://youtu.be/Hhq3RhZcngQ) You can also **click** on each heading to bring you to the section of the video covering the subtopic.

 ## Overview
 The goal of this chapter is to help us understand how to improve the programmability of the $$\beta$$ (or any ISA in general).
 The $$\beta$$ machine language is encoded into 32-bit instructions each.